 While that may seem a little too srtaightforward, there’s really nothing else to it.
 The software does the heavy lifting.

 Most benchmarks only look at one aspect of performance, and that seems like a pretty smart way to go.
 People tend to forget that smartphones are made of lots of parts like memory, RAM, a processor, integrated GPU, and so on.
-Because of this, we chose benchmarks that cover just about everything we could want to learn about each device.

 Sometimes the numbers don’t matter